 “History is a symphony of echoes heard and unheard.
 It is a poem with events as verses.” -Charles Angoff

-Lakeside Pride celebrates twenty-five years of making music together.
+Lakeside Pride celebrates over twenty-five years of making music together.
 Over the years, we’ve seen ensembles come and go, such as our toy xylophone troupe.
 Many of us have formed lifelong friendships and even found love.
 Let us look back and celebrate our accomplishments through the years.

 Chicago Gay Pride Band formed and marched in the 1979 Chicago Pride Parade.